 Be Creepy, Desperate, and Pathetic

 Okay, don’t really do that.
 What I mean is, put yourself out there, even if you feel a little creepy, desperate and pathetic doing it.
+Shoot someone a message if you think they seem cool, start a conversation with a girl because she’s wearing a cute outfit.
+What’s the worst that could happen?

 A couple weeks after I moved to Sydney, I saw this girl post something on Facebook about hosting a weekly dinner.
 I thought she seemed cool and sent her a message, even though I felt like a total loser propositioning someone for a hangout.
 That girl is now one of my best friends, and one of her best friends is now also one of my best friends.
 Imagine if I never sent that message.